 If you regularly connect your iPhone to your computer, you probably already have iTunes installed so your computer can recognize Apple devices.
-If not, it is mandatory that you install this software here.
+If not, you must install this software here.

 Once iTunes is available on your Windows computer, connect your iPhone to your computer via a USB Lightning cable and click “Trust” when the notification window appears on your iPhone to allow Windows to access the device.

-Open File Explorer on Windows 10 and click This PC, click “Apple iPhone”.
+Open File Explorer on Windows 10 and click This PC, connect “Apple iPhone””.

 Next, go to Internal Storage> DCIM.
 This is the area containing the photo and video data that users “operate” with the iPhone.

-Your job now is simply to find the photos and videos you need and copy it to your computer and you’re done.
+Your job now is to find the photos and videos you need and copy them to your computer, and you’re done.

 Method 02 – Use the default Photos application available in Windows 10

-The default Photos app on Windows 10 also allows users to perform importing photos from iPhone to the computer, with specific usage as follows.
+The default Photos app on Windows 10 also allows users to perform importing photos from iPhone to the computer, with specific usage.

 Connect your iPhone to your computer and launch the Photos app in Windows 10.